 Meet the team

-Emily Plunkett, teaching KS3 + KS4, including GCSE classes.
-Also teaches KS3 History.
+Emily Plunkett, teaching KS3 & KS4, including GCSE classes.
+Also, KS3 History.

 Laura Cole, HGS SENCO, teaching all Key Stages.

 Sharon Corish, teaching KS3 and KS4.
 Also teaches in the Science department.